mshurutov/common/README.md

         value: "{{ common_domain_name }}"

 #### Package manager settings
-I use Gentoo, so there are many variables, beginning on `portage_` prefix is used for this distribution.
+There are many variables, beginning on `portage_` prefix is used for this distribution.
-I define system packages for Gentoo, RedHat8-based, Debian-based Linux distribution depend on OS an include follow packages:
+There are defined system packages for Gentoo, RedHat8-based, Debian-based Linux distribution depend on OS an include follow packages:
 ##### common packages
 - "acl"
 - "bash-completion"